ernst-schwaiger/CCD/SecureHTTPSWebServer/SecureWebserver.md

  x1303   TLS_CHACHA20_POLY1305_SHA256      ECDH/MLKEM ChaCha20    256      TLS_CHACHA20_POLY1305_SHA256
 ```

-The weaker TLS 1.2 ciphersuites can be removed in `ssl_ciphers`, as of now, TLS 1.3 ciphersuites can only be configured using the `ssl_conf_command` directive in the nginx configuration file.
+The weaker TLS 1.2 ciphersuites can be removed in `ssl_ciphers`, as of now, TLS 1.3 ciphersuites can only be configured using the `ssl_conf_command` directive in the NGINX configuration file.
 By explicitly only providing the stronger ciphersuites, we get a score of `100`.

 ```
 # Ordered list of supported TLS 1.2 ciphers